poteto/hiring-without-whiteboards/README.md

 - [DeSmart](https://www.desmart.com) | Gdynia, Poland | Technical interview, take-home project and talk about your experience
 - [Despark](https://despark.com) | Sofia, Bulgaria & Remote | Culture add interview, sample code review and paid pair programming with team member or take-home project.
 - [Detroit Labs](https://www.detroitlabs.com/careers) | Detroit, MI | Our technical interview starts with a take-home assignment that we will look at during the interview.
 You'll walk us though your thought process, add functionality if applicable to the interview, and talk about your experience.
 We believe that showing us your work in a practical setting is more telling of your abilities and what you will bring to the table, than writing code on a whiteboard.
-- [DEV](https://jobs.dev.to) | Remote | Written application, job-specific questionaire and/or task, team interviews (total interview time under two hours)
+- [DEV](https://jobs.dev.to) | Remote | Written application, job-specific questionnaire and/or task, team interviews (total interview time under two hours)
 - [DevBoost](https://devboost.com/karriere) | Dresden, Germany | On-site get-to-know interview, on-site pair-programming and discussion
 - [Development Seed](https://developmentseed.org/careers) | Remote / Washington, DC / Lisbon, Portugal / Ayacucho, Peru | Introductory discussion; in-depth technical video interview (no whiteboard, and no live coding); mission & values video interview; onsite (or remote) 1 or 2 days paid working "sprint" in the context of a real project, culminating in a brief presentation of completed sprint work
 - [Devfolio](https://devfolio.co) | Bangalore, India; Remote | Phone call, followed by a small take home problem.
 Finally a F2F or Zoom pair programming session